MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 - [ ] Analogue-modeled filters (if we ever want to do an analouge-modeled synth).

 ## Visualizer DSP

+These are listed in order of priority with the first being the highest priority:

 - [ ] Oscilloscope DSP
   - Controls for input gain & time window.
   - Should accept incoming MIDI notes to automatically set the time window based on pitch.